czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

-Hard to define race

 DEFINITION: Race is a social concept with a biological basis.

-Big question, how do we confront race?
+**Big question**, how do we confront race?

-Outcomes of intellectuals are subject to peer consensus.

 Put US's racial/ethnic issues in an intl context.
 This neither assumes nor denies the uniqueness of American racial and ethnic